-With respect to the supervisory board of an AG and a two-tier system SE or an administrative board of a one-tier system SE that is listed on a stock exchange or co-determined, the supervisory board must also set a target for women on the supervisory board.
+With respect to the supervisory board of an AG and a twotier system SE or an administrative board of a one-tier system SE that is listed on a stock exchange or co-determined, the supervisory board must also set a target for women on the supervisory board.
 The same rules apply with respect to the determination for the management board.
-The DCGK recommends, among other matters, that the supervisory board determines concrete objectives regarding its composition and prepares a profile of skill and expertise for the entire board, but taking diversity into account.
+The DCGK restates these rules and also recommends, among other matters, that the supervisory board determines concrete objectives regarding its composition and prepares a profile of skill and expertise for the entire board.
+According to the recommendations, the composition of the supervisory board should be reflective of, inter alia, the international activities of the company, potential conflicts of interest, the number of independent members, and diversity.
+It is recommended that both are taken into account for the supervisory board's proposals to the general meeting.
+The implementation status is to be included in the corporate governance report.